-Internal Audit is responsible for supporting University System of Georgia (USG) management in meeting its governance, risk management and compliance responsibilities while helping to improve organizational and operational effectiveness and efficiency.
-We accomplish these objectives by:
+Internal Audit is responsible for supporting University System of Georgia (USG) management in meeting its governance, risk management and compliance responsibilities while helping to independently and objectively add value and improve organizational operations.

 - Conducting operational, financial and information technology audits of USG institutions and the University System Office